ADHD in Young Girls

 Treatment for girls

-The treatment for ADHD girls is basically the same as it is for boys and online therapy can help both boys and girls.
+The treatment for ADHD girls is basically the same as it is for boys, and online therapy can help both boys and girls.
 The right type of drug is prescribed and monitored to see if there is a difference.
-There is medication that will assist girls that don’t have the behavioral problems as much as the boys and there is a medication that will assist the girls with any anxiety and depression comes from suffering from ADHD.
+There is a medication that will assist girls who don’t have the behavioral problems as much as boys, and there is a medication that will assist the girls with any anxiety and depression that comes from suffering from ADHD.

 “Many teens with ADHD experience other difficulties.
 Research shows high levels of comorbidity between ADHD and mood disorders, anxiety disorders, and conduct disorder.
 One study found that adolescent females with ADHD have a 2.5 times higher risk of major depression than female adolescents without ADHD,” reveals Katie Hurley, LCSW, a private therapist who provides child and adolescent psychotherapy, family therapy, and parent education.